Wellington House: Organizational changes

+The newly minted department under Viscount Northcliffe was the Department of Propaganda in Enemy Countries, more commonly known as "Crewe House," which operated for the roughly 8 months through to the end of the war, and was later reestablished as "Electra House," under Campbell Stuart after intelligence of German rearmament reached the desk of Neville Chamberlain.

+The ministry was dissolved on 31 December 1918.

+Known publications produced through Wellington House

 One of the first significant publications to be produced by the Bureau was the Report on Alleged German Outrages, in early 1915.
 This pamphlet documented atrocities both actual and alleged committed by the German army against Belgian civilians.
 A Dutch illustrator, Louis Raemaekers, provided highly emotional drawings which appeared in the pamphlet.

 One of Masterman's early projects was a history of the war to be published as a monthly magazine, for which he recruited John Buchan to head its production.
 Published by Buchan's own publishers, Thomas Nelson, the first installment of the Nelson's History of the War appeared in February 1915.
 A further 23 editions appeared regularly during the war.
 Buchan was given the rank of Second Lieutenant in the Intelligence Corps and provided with the necessary documents to write the work.
 General Headquarters Staff saw this as very good for propaganda as Buchan's close relationship with Britain's military leaders made it very difficult for him to include any criticism about the way the war was being conducted.

-After January 1916 the Bureau's activities were subsumed under the office of the Secretary of State for Foreign Affairs.
 In May 1916 Masterman recruited artist Muirhead Bone.
 He was sent to France and by October had produced 150 drawings.
 After Bone returned to England he was replaced by his brother-in-law, Francis Dodd, who had been working for the Manchester Guardian.

-In 1917 arrangements were made to send other artists to France including Eric Kennington, William Orpen, Paul Nash, Christopher R. W. Nevinson and William Rothenstein.
+In 1917, arrangements were made to send other artists to France including Eric Kennington, William Orpen, Paul Nash, C. R. W. Nevinson and William Rothenstein.
 John Lavery was recruited to paint pictures of the home front.
 Nash later complained about the strict control maintained by the Bureau over the official subject matter, saying "I am no longer an artist.
 I am an artist who will bring back word from the men who are fighting to those who want the war to go on forever.
 Feeble, inarticulate will be my message, but it will have a bitter truth and may it burn their lousy souls."

-In February 1917 the government established a Department of Information.
-John Buchan was promoted to Lieutenant-Colonel and put in charge of it at an annual salary of £1,000.
-Masterman retained responsibility for books, pamphlets, photographs and war art, while T. L. Gilmour was responsible for telegraph communications, radio, newspapers, magazines and the cinema.